London Zoo: Three Island Pond

 Three Island Pond was only granted exhibit status in 2021.
 This artificially shaped pond is named after the three islands within it.
 It is separated into two enclosures: one houses greater flamingoes, and the other is home to Eastern white pelicans.

 Others

 Other notable animals in London Zoo's collection include Bactrian camels, military macaws, hyacinth macaws, blue-throated macaws and Darwin's frogs.

 The zoo's north bank, north of the canal, formerly housed the bird incubation and rearing unit.
 The area is currently undeveloped.

+An initiative to showcase veterinary science at the Zoo was announced in 2026.
+It will allow visitors to observe dolphin post-mortem examinations and other veterinary procedures.
+It is part of a £20 million wildlife health centre being developed by the ZSL, which will support animal care, disease monitoring, and conservation efforts.

 Subsidised entry

 London Zoo established a Community Access Scheme in 2019 to provide 100,000 subsidised tickets to charities and groups assisting low-income families, older individuals, and people with disabilities.
 The scheme is intended to run until 2023.
 This started with a grant from the National Lottery Heritage Fund to convert the Snowdon Aviary to a colobus monkey enclosure.
 The scheme was successful and was later extended to allow anyone who received certain benefits to buy tickets for £3, about a tenth of the full price, leading to visits by thousands of families, and long queues which were controlled by requiring pre-booking and capping numbers.
 Some visitors who were not receiving benefits complained about the crowds.

 As of February 2023 the Zoo was trying to ensure that the £3 tickets were not cannibalising demand for full-price tickets.
 However, they intended to maintain the £3 scheme if further funding became available.
 The director general of the Zoological Society of London described the result of the scheme as a "brilliant development", despite the queues and challenges.